 The Monterey AVA has good wine and beautiful scenery, and Carmel Valley has several nice wineries that will help you get to know this wine region.
 Try Bernardus Winery, Holman Ranch Vineyards, Cima Collina, and Joullian Vineyards, which are all within walking distance of each other.
 Learn more here.

 This famous organic farm is located right off the main road that goes through Carmel Valley.
 Besides gardens that you can walk through on your own or with a guided flower walk, there’s the Farm Stand where you can buy a simple lunch made from organic ingredients and eat outside at the picnic tables.

 My family and I recently stayed at the beautiful Quail Lodge & Golf Resort and absolutely loved it.
 The rooms are large and private with a patio, an oversized bathroom, and a gourmet coffee maker.
 The lodge is luxurious yet family and pet friendly; in fact, we borrowed mini golf clubs for our kids to use on the putting green outside our room and received a pet welcome kit for our two dogs.
 The grounds of the property are beautiful, and the location just next to the mountains was quiet and peaceful.
 And don’t let the mention of “golf” in the name misguide you–I have no interest in golf but highly recommend this place!

 What else?
 There is still plenty for me to discover in the Monterey Bay Area.
 On my wish list are the state parks in Big Sur, the National Steinbeck Center in Salinas, Pinnacles National Monument (about an hour east), Elkhorn Slough by boat or kayak, Carmel Valley village, and the wineries of Carmel Valley.

-What would you add to this list of things to do in Monterey and the surrounding area?
+What would you add to this list of things to do in Monterey Bay Area?

 My picks for what to pack for the Monterey area: (click the photo to go to their websites)